 Sometime during your career as a pond keeper you may need to medicate your pond with chemicals that will harm the bacterial colonies on the filter media.
-To insure that they are not damaged follow these simple steps:
+To insure that they are not damaged follow these simple steps: 1.
+Do a good backwash on the filter then turn off the pump.

-- 1. Do a good backwash on the filter then turn off the pump. - 2.
-Move the valve to the "recirculate position".
+2. Move the valve to the "recirculate position".
 This will cause the water to bypass the filter while your treating your pond.
-Turn your pump on. - 3.
-Open the drain plug at the bottom of the filter and then the air release valve at the top of the filter.
-Water will start draining out of the filter without loss of any beads.
+Turn your pump on.

+3. Open the Sludgedrain at the bottom of the filter and then the air release valve at the top of the filter.
+Water will start draining out of the filter without loss of any beads (EB40/50/60).
+CAUTION!
+The EB100/140 do not have a valve outlet with strainer which causes the beads to come out of the filter.
+Keep close attention when the beads start coming out of the filter and close it.
+Then open the valve a little bit so only water can come out and no beads.
 The bead pack will now be surrounded with air instead of water.
 This will prevent any bacterial loss from lack of oxygen.
-The beads will stay moist for several days. - 4.
-When the medication period is over, close the drain plug, but leave the air release valve open.
+The beads will stay moist for several days.

+4. When the medication period is over, close the sludgedrain, but leave the air release valve open.
 Turn off the pump and move the handle to the filter position.
 Now turn on the pump.
 You will notice air "whistling" out of the air release valve as the tank refills with water.
 When water sprays out of the air release valve turn off the pump.
 Do a quick backwash and rinse, then go to filter mode.

-\Note\ Depending on the chemicals used, it is advisable to do a 50% water change before starting the filter back up.
+Note Depending on the chemicals used, it is advisable to do a 50% water change before starting the filter back up.
 Check with your dealer.

-WINTERIZING YOUR FILTER
+WINTERIZING YOUR FILTER.

+It is best for all biological filters to operate 24/7.
 If you live in an area where you experience hard freezing, you may decide to shut your filter down for the winter.
 Do the following:

-- 1. Do a good backwash of the filter.
-Move the multiport valve to the "winter" position. - 2.
-Turn off your pump and open the drain plugs on the pump strainer basket. - 3.
-If you have a TURBOVORTEX on your system, open the drain plug at the base of the filter and open the priming port at the top of the tank, to drain the water from the tank.
-Loosen all connections so that any remaining water can drain out. - 4.
-Open the drain plug at the base of the main filter and then the air release valve at the top of the filter.
-Water will drain out of the filter, but no beads will be lost. - 5.
-Loosen all connections and drain exposed pipes, so that no water will be trapped.
+1. Do a good backwash of the filter.
+Move the multiport valve to the "winter" position (between CLOSED and WASTE).

+2. Turn off your pump and open the drain plugs on the pump strainer basket.

+3. Open the drain plug at the base of the main filter and then the air release valve at the top of the filter.
+Water will drain out of the filter, but no beads will be lost (EB40/50/60).
+CAUTION!
+The EB100/140 do not have a valve outlet with strainer which causes the beads to come out of the filter.
+Keep close attention when the beads start coming out of the filter and close it.
+Then open the valve a little bit so only water can come out and no beads.

+4. Loosen all connections and drain exposed pipes, so that no water will be trapped.
 This is especially important for your UV lights!

-In the Spring:
+In the spring: